 Chat with a local specialist who can help organize your trip.

-This exciting itinerary highlights some of Argentina's most impressive natural wonders.
-After kicking things off in Buenos Aires, you'll venture to Patagonia to explore massive glaciers, hike near the iconic Mt.
-Fitz Roy, and partake in a range of outdoor activities in Ushuaia, the southernmost city in the world.
-Finish in the far north, at the Brazilian border, where you'll explore the largest network of waterfalls in the Americas, Iguazú Falls.
+This 16-day itinerary highlights Argentina's most impressive natural wonders.
+It begins with city tours and tango shows in Buenos Aires, after which you'll jet south to Patagonia to explore its massive glaciers, hike near the iconic Mount Fitz Roy, and visit Ushuaia, the southernmost city in the world.
+Finish in the far north, where you'll explore the largest network of waterfalls in the Americas at Iguazú Falls.

 Designed for outdoor enthusiasts, this active itinerary will take you to the highlights of Argentine Patagonia.
 After a walking tour and a tango show in Buenos Aires, you'll head to El Calafate where you'll traverse the towering Perito Moreno glacier with a guide.
 Next, you'll travel further south in Patagonia to El Chaltén for long hikes near the iconic Mount Fitz Roy.
 Then, you'll visit the charming city of Bariloche for a kayak tour on Lake Macardi.